r-Techsupport/rTS_Wiki/docs/live-sessions/windows-live-session.md

 ## Creating bootable media
 This will require a USB that is at least the size of the ISO you downloaded.

-**All methods of creating boot media are destructive and will WIPE the USB flasdrive or external disk.**
+**All methods of creating boot media are destructive and will WIPE the USB flash drive or external disk.**

 ### Windows
 1. Download and run [Rufus](https://rufus.ie/)